Rainy-chaos-sys/Rainy-chaos-sys/README.md

 height: 5 something- idk dude-

-do i support the lgbtq, proshipping, autism, DID, + more?
+do i support the lgbtq and proshipping?
 Yes!!
-I do support proshipping because i am somewhat one myself, sorry antis we probably would get along depending on what ships but no hating on me please.
+I do support proshipping because i am somewhat one myself.

 Taken?: OML YES YES YES YES YES!!
 ILYSM BUG!!
 YOU BETTER FOLLOW MY BF OR ELSE I WILL HUNT YOU DOWN!